gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### Traits

 Rust supports ad-hoc polymorphism via its concept of _traits_.
 As a really basic example, both float and integer types implement the `Add` trait because they can be added.
-The embedded-hal project leverages traits by defining traits for things such as GPIO pins (input and output), UART, I2C, SPI, ADC, e.t.c.
+The [embedded-hal](https://github.com/rust-embedded/embedded-hal) project leverages traits by defining traits for things such as GPIO pins (input and output), UART, I2C, SPI, ADC, e.t.c.
 These generic interfaces can be used by the application code, and underneath the vendor specific drivers implement the correct functionality for each particular microcontroller.
 This is very similar to how virtual interface classes in C++ are used to create a portable HAL.

-{{% figure src="embedded-hal-firmware-layers.png" width="500px" caption="The different layers of a Rust firmware project using the embedded-hal project.
-Image from the Embedded Rust Book - Portability[^bib-embedded-rust-book-portability]." %}}
+More on this in the [cargo and Package Structure section](#cargo-and-package-structure).

 ### Concurrency